-    Driven by its mission to advance a more just, creative, and abundant future where people and planet thrive, McKnight works across many disciplines, sectors, and geographic boundaries.
+Driven by its mission to advance a more just, creative and abundant future where people and planet thrive, the McKnight Foundation works across many disciplines, sectors, and geographic boundaries.
 Its diverse programs are united in a quest to improve our shared fate.
 The Foundation envisions a world that recognizes the dignity of every human being, a world where we celebrate the creativity of the arts and sciences and come together to protect our one and only Earth.

-Learn more about McKnight.
+Learn more about The McKnight Foundation.